ishanvyas22/cakephpvue-spa/README.md

 Feel free to submit issues and enhancement requests.

 ## Contribution
-I love to welcome your contributions if you know VueJS / CakePHP.
+I love to welcome your contributions if you know CakePHP / Vue.js.